UziStan/FNP---Excel-Project/README.md

 ---

 ## **Dataset**
-The dataset used in this project consists of **sales transactions, product details, customer purchase behavior, and regional sales performance.** The data was cleaned and transformed using **Power Query**, then modeled with **Power Pivot** for efficient analysis.
+The dataset used in this project consists of **customers record, product details, orders transaction table.** The data was cleaned and transformed using **Power Query**, then modeled with **Power Pivot** for efficient analysis.

 ---